xprogamer008/TheOtherHostRoles/README.md

 - [Honest](https://www.youtube.com/channel/UCby0ws4qWwnmWujmJlu3AMQ) - Started this Project
 - [PUMPkin Gaming](https://www.youtube.com/@pumpkingaming5548) - Helped a ton in the Project
 - [TheSkullCreeper/Loonie](https://github.com/Loonie-Toons) - Helped a bit in the Project
-- [music-discussions](https://github.com/music-discussion) - Helped with Errors in the project
+- [music-discussions](https://github.com/music-discussion) - Helped with Errors in the Project